The role of cybersecurity due diligence in Mergers and Acquisitions (M&A)

 Working with Blaze in your next M&A project will allow your organization to negotiate more confidently.
 Getting a cybersecurity assessment of the target company in the due diligence stage helps your team make better-informed decisions during the merger or divestment.

-We are independent experts who can provide impartial and unbiased advice for cybersecurity due diligence processes and beyond.
-We have proven experience working closely alongside clients in helping them better understand cyber risks in their transactions, ensuring they are all adequately documented in the data room for more accurate decisions.
+We are independent experts with a strong track record in performing technical assessments to support M&A. We can provide impartial and unbiased advice for cybersecurity due diligence processes and beyond.
+We have proven experience working closely alongside clients to help them better understand cyber risks in their transactions and ensure they are all adequately documented in the data room for more accurate decisions.

 Below are the solutions we offer, depending on the type of transaction and which side your organization is on.